 - Add coriander powder, red chilli powder, salt and turmeric powder and fry for 1-2 minutes.

-- Add a tbsp of water if required.
+- Add a tablespoon of water if required.

 - Now add mushrooms and cover the pan and cook till they are done.